slack-samples/deno-github-functions/README.md

 All Run-on-Slack applications come in two flavors: the [deployed][deploy], or production, instance as well as the [locally-running][run], or dev, instance.
-The deployed instance is hosted on Slack while the dev instance runs on directly on your computer.
+The deployed instance is hosted on Slack while the dev instance runs directly on your computer.
 This is an important distinction to keep in mind for two reasons:

 1. [Triggers][create-trigger], which execute application Workflows, are instance-